Loch Ness Monster: Edward Mountain expedition (1934)

 After reading Rupert Gould's The Loch Ness Monster and Others, Edward Mountain financed a search.
 Twenty men with binoculars and cameras positioned themselves around the loch from 9 am to 6 pm for five weeks, beginning on 13 July 1934.
-Although 21 photographs were taken, none was considered conclusive.
+Although 21 photographs were taken, none were considered conclusive.
 Supervisor James Fraser remained by the loch, filming, on 15 September 1934; the film is now lost.
 Zoologists and professors of natural history concluded that the film showed a seal, possibly a grey seal.

 Loch Ness Phenomena Investigation Bureau (1962–1972)

 The Loch Ness Phenomena Investigation Bureau (LNPIB) was a UK-based society formed in 1962 by Norman Collins, R. S. R. Fitter, politician David James, Peter Scott and Constance Whyte "to study Loch Ness to identify the creature known as the Loch Ness Monster or determine the causes of reports of it".
-In 1967 it received a grant of $20,000 from World Book Encyclopedia to fund a 2-year programme of daylight watches from May to October.
+In 1967 it received a grant of $20,000 from World Book Encyclopedia to fund a two-year programme of daylight watches from May to October.
 The principal equipment was 35 mm movie cameras on mobile units with 20-inch lenses, and one with a 36-inch lens at Achnahannet, near the midpoint of the loch.
 With the mobile units in laybys about 80% of the loch surface was covered.
 The society's name was later shortened to the Loch Ness Investigation Bureau (LNIB), and it disbanded in 1972.
 The LNIB had an annual subscription charge, which covered administration.
 Its main activity was encouraging groups of self-funded volunteers to watch the loch from vantage points with film cameras with telescopic lenses.
 From 1965 to 1972 it had a caravan camp and viewing platform at Achnahannet, and sent observers to other locations up and down the loch.
 According to the bureau's 1969 annual report it had 1,030 members, of whom 588 were from the UK.